 A fun take on the traditional gingerbread house with more emphasis placed on the front of the house.
 Multi-colored gumdrops form a narrow little path out of the snow, bringing more focus on the frosting and candied details of the front door.
 From frosting mistletoe, peppermint centerpieces and Mike&Ike window frames; the bright pink aesthetic provides a vibrant and cheery feel that your typical gingerbread colors don’t provide.

-8. Frosting Icicles with Powdered Sugar Snow Gingerbread House
+8. Gingerbread House with Frosting Icicles and Powdered Sugar Snow

 The frosting icicles with powdered sugar snow gingerbread house paints the picture that Santa Clause and Mrs. Clause are inside next to a fire looking at the ‘naughty and nice’ list.
 The use of the gingerbread cookies and powdered sugar snow around the gingerbread house helps to create an inviting and winter feeling.
 The perfectly symmetric details from the frosting windows to the peppermint on the roof, are cozy and cute.

 Any kid’s dream as they think of gingerbread houses and with so much variety of tasty candies to eat and best of all, just about anyone can make this house.
 Gumdrops, hard candies and Sixlets dot the roof, offering you more color than just your typical gingerbread and frosting.
 The same candy combination also provides more color to your lawn and window accents.
 Symmetry is always lovely, but for a traditional house like this, imperfection offers more of a classic gingerbread charm.

 10. Login Cabin Decoration House Decor Using Pretzel Sticks